 : Our Troop supplies a Scout Book to each Scout after registration with the Troop.
 Scouts wear the tan Boy Scout uniform, with green numerals 49.
 The Scout shirt should be worn to meetings and outings.
 Most of our scouts wear the green neckerchief with red trim (available from the Troop for $9).
 Our Troop also supplies rank and merit badges as they are earned.
 A sash will be needed to hold merit badges and camp patches, and should be worn at Court of Honor ceremonies.
 Class B activity shirts are ordered each year for scouts to wear to service projects.

-: The Troop performs community service such as the following: Delafield American Legion help, Oconomowoc Art Fair setup, Scouting for Food, Eagle Scout projects, Village Hall clean up, and other opportunities as they arise.
+: The Troop performs community service such as the following: Delafield American Legion help, Oconomowoc Art Fair setup, Scouting for Food, Eagle Scout projects, and other opportunities as they arise.

 : All adults registered with Troop 49 have Youth Protection Training through the BSA.
 Certain adult leadership positions require additional training.
 Troop 49 is dedicated to the character development of our scouts.
 We welcome the opportunity to work with your son- we offer opportunities for growth and achievement as well as a lot of fun.
 When your family joins our Troop, you join a larger Scouting family- You Matter Here!